 Karen’s passion is Musical Theatre and she has performed and played the lead in many musicals both locally and in The Pavillion Theatre, The Mill Theatre, the Point and the National Concert Hall.
 She originally studied voice, piano, violin and theory with the London Board ABRSM and the RIAM.
 She has studied dance for 17 years and she is a qualified Montessori teacher.
 Karen holds a London College of Music DipLCM in Musical Theatre with distinction and is currently studying for her ALCM with Chris Holland, former West End star for 20 years.

-Karen is delighted to be part of the Corus Team working with the Blackrock, Swords, Monkstown & Cabinteely classes, where she will be encouraging all ages and abilities to come together to sing, de-stress and most importantly have fun!
+Karen is delighted to be working as part of the CÓRus team where she will be encouraging all ages and abilities to come together to sing, de-stress and most importantly have fun!

 Mary Lowe has over 35 years experience in media and music both as a performer and presenter.
 Her debut album, titled ‘Mary Lowe – Jazz Diva’, was released in 2006 to great acclaim.
 Mary arranges and records all harmonies in the CÓRus term songs and along with Yvonne, has developed a unique teaching methodology, which is exclusive to CÓRus.
 Mary’s greatest passion is teaching and over the last 10 years she has taught hundreds of women and men harmony skills, breathing techniques, range development, pitch correction, articulation and performance of an eclectic range of songs and loves every minute of her time with such enthusiastic and committed singers!